July 28, 2025

 • Tools: Notion, Miro, Loom, Slack workflows

-• Systems: Async sprints, time blocking, structured documentation
+• Systems: Async sprints, structured docs, time blocking

-• Cross-functional basics: Product management, UX principles, growth metrics
+• Cross-functional basics: Product management, UX, growth metrics

 You’re Not Just Another Remote Candidate

-At Ralent, we help US-based startups and small businesses build high-performing remote teams in India by connecting them with exceptional, startup-ready talent.
-If you’re looking to join a mission-driven company where your impact scales globally, we’re here to help.
+At Ralent, we help US startups build remote teams in India by connecting them with startup-ready professionals who thrive in remote-first environments.
+If you want to join a high-impact, mission-driven company where your work scales globally, we can help.

 Schedule a personalized 1:1